mundschenk-at/comment-mail-kb/tutorials/2015/7-mandrill-rve-handler.md

 ## Steps Required

 This feature is intended for intermediate to advanced site owners; i.e., it's not super-simple, but if you follow these instructions it's not difficult either.
-Your visitors will thank you for the time you spend here :-) Particularly those who use mobile devices; i.e., where replying via email is so much easier in many cases.
+Your visitors will thank you for the time you spend here :-) Particularly those who use mobile devices; i.e., replying via email is so much easier.

 ---